prescottprue/react-redux-firebase/docs/roadmap.md

 #### Enhancements
 * `AuthRequired` decorator (or decorator factory) that forces auth to exist before rendering component
 * Implement [`firebase-server`](https://github.com/urish/firebase-server) for tests instead of using demo firebase instance
+* Possibility of delayed initialization as mentioned in [#70](https://github.com/prescottprue/react-redux-firebase/issues/70) (more research needed)

 ### Long Term Goals
 * Routing decorators (most likely to include `@AuthRequired`, `@DataLoaded` and `@RedirectOnAuth`)